Cedar Pergolas & Patio Covers | Fixup Experts — The Woodlands TX

-Cedar pergolas, attached patio covers, freestanding gazebos, outdoor kitchen framing.
+Cedar pergolas, attached patio covers, freestanding gazebos and outdoor kitchen framing.
 Designed for Texas heat and hurricane winds.
 Built to last 20+ years.

 3–7 days